-So what does that mean exactly?
+So what does that mean, exactly?
 It’s confusing AF.
-That’s why we’ve put together two realistic meal plans to show you exactly what eating 50 grams and 25 grams of added sugar per day actually looks like.
+That’s why we’ve put together two hypothetical daily menus to show you exactly what eating 50 grams and 25 grams of added sugar per day actually looks like.

-Note: Unless the brand is noted, these numbers are estimates from the USDA nutrient database.
-We’re referring only to added sugar here, so not natural sugars (e.g., those found in a sweet potato).
-Ketchup may have slightly less added sugar than noted (due to the natural sugar in tomatoes).
+Note: Unless the brand is noted in the graphics above, these numbers are estimates from the USDA nutrient database.
+We’re referring only to added sugar, not natural sugars (e.g., those found in milk or a sweet potato).

-“Many foods contain added sugars, some of which may be surprising,” says Chicago-based dietitian and chef Sara Haas, R.D.N., L.D.N.
-Added sugar lurks in processed cereals, snacks, dried fruit, and sauces.
+Added sugar lurks in processed foods, dried fruit, sauces, and condiments.
 “That means you have to learn to be a better label reader and know the various forms of sugar so that you can identify them,” says Chicago-based dietitian and chef Sara Haas, RDN, LDN.

-Sugar has many aliases, such as corn syrup, high-fructose corn syrup, honey, molasses, malt syrup, sucrose, raw sugar, confectioners sugar, anhydrous dextrose, agave, maple syrup… the list goes on.
+Sugar has many aliases, such as high-fructose corn syrup, honey, molasses, malt syrup, sucrose, confectioners’ sugar, dextrose, agave, and maple syrup.
+The list goes on.

 The good news is that counting added sugar in grams is getting easier, thanks to changes in food label requirements.
 Many products already include an indented line for added sugars under the total sugar amount.